-FA Cup: Just how big Wigan's victory over Manchester City?
+FA Cup: Just how big was Wigan's victory over Manchester City?

 The FA Cup has seen some big shocks throughout its long and illustrious history, but this was certainly one of the biggest.

-There is, of course, Wigan's win over City in the 2013 FA Cup final, though both sides were in the same division then.
+There is, of course, Wigan's win over City in the 2013 FA Cup final, but both sides were in the same division then.

 In terms of lower-league sides knocking out top-flight opposition, the most recent shock of this magnitude was probably Bradford City's fourth-round win against Chelsea in 2015.
-Bradford, like Wigan now, were in League One at the time.
+Bradford, like Wigan are now, were in League One at the time.

 The Bantams came back from 2-0 down at Stamford Bridge to win that game 4-2.